jordyn-young/jordyn-young.github.io/_pages/publications.md

 **Refereed Journal Articles and Conference Papers**

 Sannon, S., **Young, J.**, Shusas, E. and Forte, A. (2023).
-Disability Activism on Social Media: Sociotechnical challenges in the Pursuit of Visibility.
-In the Proceedings of the ACM Conference on Human Factors in Computing ystems (CHI ‘23), Hamburg, Germany.
+Disability Activism on Social Media: Sociotechnical Challenges in the Pursuit of Visibility.
+In the Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI ‘23), Hamburg, Germany.

 Psihogios, A.M., King-Dowling, S., O'Hagan, B., Darabos, K., Maurer, L., **Young, J.**, Fleisher, L., Barakat, L.P., Szalda, D., Hill-Kayser, C.E., Schwartz, L.A.
 (2021).
 Contextual Predictors of Engagement in a Tailored mHealth Intervention for Adolescent and Young Adult Cancer Survivors.
 Annals of Behavioral Medicine.